Table of Contents:

 Today, users suffer the economic effects of MEV in more than one form.
 Terms like gas golfing and generalized front-runners often occupy crypto headlines.
 However, before we venture into discussing the various types of MEV, let’s first examine the theory behind MEV and how it impacts miners and validators.

-As we have stated, MEV allows miners and validators to profit from re-ordering transactions, as they have access to confirming blocks.
+As we have stated, Miner Extractable Value allows miners and validators to profit from re-ordering transactions, as they have access to confirming blocks.
 Despite this, a good portion of MEV is performed by autonomous network partakers called searchers.

 Searchers are users (not necessarily miners) that handle intricate algorithms in the blockchain ecosystem.
 These algorithms are then used to detect available profitable MEV opportunities.
 Searchers make use of bots to automate the submission of profitable transactions to the network.
 Since searchers have a “secure” profit opportunity, they are able to pay high gas fees, incentivizing miners and validators to accept their proposed order of transactions.